Husband feeling left out

 It might even be possible that the moment he starts working on his feelings, his outlook will change and bring him more positivity.

 More up to him than you.
-I’d say work on your confidence let him worry about the rest.
+I’d say work on your confidence and let him worry about the rest.

-Oh he's perfectly capable of fending for himself.
+He's perfectly capable of fending for himself.

-then let him.
+Then let him.

-I wish you both luck
+I wish you both luck.

 Hi Photonsun,